 2. Each Draw is open to all except employees of Lincoln City, their families, agents or any third party directly associated with administration of the Draw.
 Only persons aged 18 years or over are eligible to purchase tickets in the Draw.
 Entrants under 18 must obtain consent from their parent(s) or legal guardian(s) before entering.
 The parent(s) or legal guardian(s) of entrants under 18 agree to these Terms and Conditions on behalf of the entrant.

 3. By submitting an entry to the Draw, you are agreeing to be bound by these Terms and Conditions.
-If you have any questions, please contact XXX.
+If you have any questions, please contact admin@theredimps.com .

 4. Lincoln City reserves the right to refuse entry, or refuse to award the prize, to anyone in breach of these terms and conditions.